official-antistasi-community/A3-Antistasi-Docs/source/dev_guide/dev/dev_guide_how_to_build.rst

       .. rst-class:: code-paragraph

-      - For live editing you need to create this folder structure in your arma 3 directory :code:`x\A3A\addons´, and the create symbolic links from each folder in your repositorys :code:`A3A\addons` folder to the one in your arma directory.
+      - For live editing you need to create this folder structure in your arma 3 directory :code:`x\A3A\addons`, and the create symbolic links from each folder in your repositorys :code:`A3A\addons` folder to the one in your arma directory.
-      - Next you need to go in your ArmA 3 launchers :code:`Parameters tab and under :code:`All Parameters` section :code:`Advanced` tick of the parameter :code:`Enable File-Pathcing`, then under the section :code:`Author` tick of the parameter :code:`Debug Mode`.
+      - Next you need to go in your ArmA 3 launchers :code:`Parameters` tab and under :code:`All Parameters` section :code:`Advanced` tick of the parameter :code:`Enable File-Pathcing`, then under the section :code:`Author` tick of the parameter :code:`Debug Mode`.
 I recommend favoriting these two for ease of use later on.
       - Now when you start with the build loaded under the :code:`Mods` tab, it will start in Dev mode and allow for recompilation of functions on the go either by reloading the missing or by calling the function :code:`A3A_fnc_prepFunctions`.